 Now on to the eyes.
-Create an ellipse using the Ellipse Tool (L) with width: 30px and height: 38px.
-Fill with the same dark brown color.
+Create an ellipse using the Ellipse Tool (L) with Width: 30 px and Height: 38px.
+Fill it with the same dark brown color.
 Select the ellipse and go to Object > Path > Offset Path.
-Enter -4px in Offset and hit OK.
+Enter -4 px in Offset and hit OK.

 Select both shapes and in the Pathfinder panel, hit Minus Front.
 Create a larger rectangle with the Rectangle Tool (M) and place it over the bottom half of the shape.
 In the Pathfinder again, hit Minus Front, so you're left with an arch shape.

-Stroke the eye with the same color using 3 pt weight, Round Cap, and Round Join.
-Place the eye on blue face shape and duplicate (ALT + SHIFT-Drag).
+Stroke the eye with the same color using 3 pt Weight, Round Cap, and Round Join.
+Place the eye on the blue face shape and duplicate (Alt-Shift-Drag).

 Next is the mouth.
-Create an ellipse using the Ellipse Tool (L) with width: 36px and height: 38px.
-Fill with the same brown color.
+Create an ellipse using the Ellipse Tool (L) with Width: 36px and Height: 38px.
+Fill it with the same brown color.
 Make a larger rectangle using the Rectangle Tool (M) and place it over the top half of the ellipse.
 Select both shapes, and in the Pathfinder, hit Minus Front.

-To make the tongue, create the same ellipse and place over the semi circle shape.
-Select the semi circle, Copy it (CMD + C ) and Paste in Front (CMD + F).
-Now select the semi circle and the ellipse.
+To make the tongue, create the same ellipse and place it over the semicircle shape.
+Select the semicircle, Copy it (Control-C ) and Paste in Front (Control-F).
+Now select the semicircle and the ellipse.
 In the Pathfinder, click Intersect.
 Fill the tongue shape with a pink color (R=238, G=96, B=146).

-Select the brown semi circle shape and outline with 4pt Stroke Weight, Round Cap, and Round Join.
-Select Align Stroke to Outside.
-Select all shapes of the mouth and Group together (CMD + G).
-Place the mouth in between the eyes.
+Select the brown semicircle shape and outline it with 4 pt Stroke Weight, Round Cap, and Round Join.
+Set Align Stroke to Outside.
+Select all the shapes of the mouth and Group them (Control-G).
+Place the mouth between the eyes.

-Let's makes the cheeks.
-Simply make an ellipse with the Ellipse Tool (L) 28px wide and 14px high.
+Let's make the cheeks.
+Simply make an ellipse with the Ellipse Tool (L) 28 px wide and 14 px high.
 Fill it with the same pink color as the tongue.
-Place it below the left eye and drag a duplicate to the right side (ALT + SHIFT-drag).
+Place it below the left eye and drag a duplicate to the right side (Alt-Shift-drag).

-5. Create a Quick Hairstyle to Your Yeti
+5. How to Create a Quick Hairstyle for Your Yeti Character

 Now we'll make the hair.
 Using the Pen Tool (P), draw out the hair with a white fill.
 Draw the left "leaf" shape first.
 Continue to draw the second and third leaf shapes.
 Do not close the path.
 See this great Pen Tool Guide if you're unfamiliar with the Pen Tool.